Vittor-Javidan/EarthLogServerExample/README.md

 - Find your pc IPV4 wifi address.
 On windows just run the command `ipconfig` and get the ipv4 from Wifi adapter.

-- Inside the EarthLog app create a new credential, and add the url `http://<Your_IPV4_address>:6969`.
+- Inside the EarthLog app create a new credential, and add the url `http://<Your_IPV4_address>:6901` for lts version 1 server for example.
 You don't need to set name and password in this test since you running locally.
+  - The last 2 digits is always reserved for lts version.
+Server url address for lts version 2 will be `http://<Your_IPV4_address>:6902`.
+That way you can start more than one server at the same time

 - Done! you have your own server ready to upload/download/sync projects and pictures.